 These factors have made Canada rail freight shipping network the best of the best:

-Unlike most foreign railroads, American rail freight shipping, for the most part, are privately owned rather than government-owned or operated.
-Being privately owned allows America’s freight railroads to raise billions of dollars in private capital to finance maintenance instead of relying on taxpayer funding.
+- Property: Unlike most foreign railroads, American rail freight shipping, for the most part, involves privately owned rail shipping companies rather than being government-owned or operated.
+Being privately owned allows America’s freight railroads to raise billions of dollars in private capital to finance maintenance, reducing their reliance on taxpayer funding.
+This private ownership model is a distinctive feature of the American rail freight shipping industry, setting it apart from many other countries’ rail systems.

 Related article: Make The Best Decisions For Your Shipments

-Number 1 railroads are typically known for long-haul transportation of commodities with as few stops in between as possible.
-Number 1 railroads own the majority of the track in North America, with lines stretching across the entire continent.
-The monetary figures that classify train classes change over time.
-However, the primary meaning of a Class 1 railroad remains the same, the largest railroads in terms of annual operating revenue are headquartered in North America.
+The monetary figures that classify train classes change over time; however, the primary meaning of a Class 1 railroad remains the same: these are the largest railroads in terms of annual operating revenue and are headquartered in North America, representing key players in the rail freight sector.

 Read more: North America Railroad System Benefits